puma13992/harry-potter-quiz/README.md

   - The end screen contains the final score and shows a message and an image.
   - The message and image depend on the final score.
   - There are four messages and images in total.
-  - The username appears on the top of the section.
+  - The username appears on the top of the section in the middle.
-  - Also the audio icon and a try again button appear.
+  - Also the audio icon appears on the left side and a try again button at the bottom of the section.

 ![End Screen](assets/images/readme/end-section.JPG)